-- When the power goes out, they’re on their own.
+- When the power goes out, they can handle it.
 You don’t want to have to close down the shop just because counting change back manually is too hard for your team!

-- It’s a good tool to have.
-If the purchase was $2.36 and the customer gave the clerk a fifty but the clerk entered $5 into the cash register by accident, she won’t know how to get the correct change.
+- Employees can fix mistakes.
+Say a purchase was $2.36.
+If the customer gives the clerk a fifty but the clerk enters $5 into the cash register by accident, she can figure out the change due on her own.

 How to Count Change

 There are a couple of ways you can count change.
-First, you can read the number that the cash register says and count that amount out to the customer.
-Second you can count up from the sale total.
-One is dependent upon a machine and the other is total freedom.
+First, you can read the number on the cash register and count that amount to the customer.
+This ensures you grabbed said amount.
+Second, you can count up from the sale total.
+This ensures the customer actually gets the right change back.

-If you count the change that the cash register says to count, all you’re really doing is ensuring that you got that amount from the register, but what if you entered the amount incorrectly to begin with?
-Then your cash register’s displayed amount will be wrong and so the amount you hand the customer will also be wrong.
+If you count the the number on the cash register, all you’re really doing is ensuring that you got that amount from the register.
+But what if you entered the amount incorrectly to begin with?
+Then your cash register’s displayed amount will be wrong and so will the amount you hand to the customer.

-See, it’s easy!
-The only trick is grabbing the right coins in order to give the least amount of coins back to the customer.
+The tricky part is grabbing the right coins in order to give the least amount of coins back to the customer.
 Nobody wants to walk away with a bunch of dimes and nickles, say, and no quarters.
 Let’s try a harder one: